Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Lump Sum-Budget in 2-stufigen Calls

-Frage des norwegischen R&F NCP
+Frage der norwegischen R&F NCPs

-If so what is the level of budget detail expected in stage one?
+Is the detailed budget only requested in stage two?
+If so, what is the level of budget detail expected in stage one?

 Antwort vom 24.8.2023: